Orovo/angular-coffeemaker-kdt-playwright/README.md

 It is required to have a current version of Node.js installed.
-You can find Node.js installer here: https://nodejs.org/en/download
+You can find Node.js installer here: https://nodejs.org/en/download It is advised to not install Chocolatey, as that could cause problems.

 To install the required version of the Angular framework use the following commands:
 > npm install

+> npm install -g

 > npm link @angular/cli